jesus42mate/Jammer/README.md

 ### Jammer

-Jammer is a tool made to quickly install software that I regularly use and need to be efficient and my personal working tools in the terminal
+Jammer is a tool made to quickly install software that I regularly use and need in order to be efficient.

+They are my personal tools and are meant for my own use, but there is a possibility that you might also find this tool useful, if that is the case, feel free to use it.

+`But remember... this tool makes changes in the system as sudo and is still experimental, try at your own risk.`

 Currently it is though for Ubuntu 22.04 but will eventually allow for more versions like the 24.04